-Welcome to my personal webpage!
-It contains articles and stories I've written since 1998 about Fidonet, Linux, programming, radio, and about all kinds of other cool and interesting things I learned.
+This is my home page, which contains articles and stories I've written since 1998 about Fidonet, Linux, programming, radio, and all kinds of neat things I've been learning about.

 The latest story I've published is “Project Spite.”
 You can also see the table of contents.

-I am a software engineer, originally from Santiago de Compostela, Spain, and now living near New York City with my family.
+I'm a software engineer originally from Galicia, and now living near New York City.

-I am an amateur radio enthusiast with the callsigns AE2IT (USA) and EA1ITI (Spain).
-I formerly held US callsign KK6RKA.
-My main interests are shortwave (20 and 40m mainly), software-defined radio (SDR), and exchanging QSL cards.
+I'm an amateur radio enthusiast; my callsigns are AE2IT (USA) and EA1ITI (Spain).
+I formerly held the US callsign KK6RKA.
+My main interests are shortwave (mainly 20 and 40m), software-defined radio (SDR), and exchanging QSL cards.

 Except where indicated otherwise, this page and its contents are Copyright © Jacobo Tarrío Barreiro.
 All Rights Reserved.
 Privacy statement and terms of use.